awarsame1996/marketing-agency-refractor-project/README.md

 ## Overview

-This task is an on-the-job ticket—meaning that you'll begin with starter code that you need to modify.
+This task is an on-the-job ticket—meaning that i began with starter code that I need to modify.

 Refactoring existing code (improving it without changing what it does) to meet a certain set of standards or to implement a new technology is a common task for front-end and junior developers.
 For this particular assignment, a marketing agency has hired me to refactor an existing site to make it more accessible.